Dog Bite Lawyer Near You — San Bernardino & Riverside County

 Deadlines & Where the Statute Comes From

-California’s statute of limitations for most bite‑related personal injury claims is limited (see California Code of Civil Procedure provisions).
-Some claims against public entities have shorter notice statute rules.
+California’s statute of limitations for most bite‑related personal injury claims is two years from the date of the attack under Code of Civil Procedure § 335.1.
+Some claims against public entities—such as a police or military K‑9—have shorter notice statute rules.
 Don’t wait—early action preserves proof (video, owner info) and prevents civil procedure pitfalls that can jeopardize your rights.
+You can review deadline basics through the California Courts self-help statute of limitations guide.

 Local Patterns, Breeds & Safety Resources

-The IE includes suburban neighborhoods, trailheads near the San Bernardino Mountains, and High Desert communities where off‑leash culture can increase risk.
-Reports often mention “dog breed” details (e.g., pit bull, German Shepherd, Rottweiler), but any breed can bite—our focus is on facts, medical care, and accountability.
-For safety information, the Centers for Disease Control and Prevention offers wound‑care and vaccination guidance.
-While media in Southern California and big‑city outlets highlight different trends, consistent prevention applies across the United States.
+The Inland Empire includes suburban neighborhoods, trailheads near the San Bernardino Mountains, and High Desert communities where off‑leash culture can increase risk.
+Reports often mention “dog breed” details (e.g., pit bull, German Shepherd, Rottweiler), but any breed can bite—our focus is on facts, medical care, and accountability, not labels.
+Because we work from Redlands in San Bernardino County and Palm Springs in the Coachella Valley, a local dog bite lawyer is genuinely near you, and we know the local animal-control offices and the courts where these cases are heard: San Bernardino County Superior Court (247 W. 3rd St., San Bernardino) and Riverside County Superior Court (4050 Main St., Riverside).

 Yes.
 Strict liability generally applies under California Civil Code § 3342 when a dog bites someone in public or when the person is lawfully on private property.